 Advancement of Justice in action:

-- A chapter brother has attended the Global Service Initiative each of the past three years
+A chapter brother has attended the Global Service Initiative each of the past four years

 Not even harsh Cleveland winters can stop the men of the chapter from serving their communities